etarruella/KAPI/README.md

 ## 📄 License

-MIT License — see `LICENSE` file for details 📜
+The Unlicense — see `LICENSE` file for details 📜

 ## 👥 Credits